-Thanksgiving week air travel is expected to set a pandemic era-record despite officials calls to stay home
+Thanksgiving week air travel is expected to set a pandemic-era record despite officials' calls to stay home

-(CNN) — Thanksgiving week air travel is expected to remain strong enough to set a pandemic era-record despite urging from federal health officials to spend the holiday at home.
+(CNN) — Thanksgiving week air travel is expected to remain strong enough to set a pandemic-era record despite urging from federal health officials to spend the holiday at home.

 Since the CDC issued that warning, nearly 5 million people have boarded airplanes.
 The agency receives passenger information from the airlines as part of its screening responsibilities, and the data does not show widespread cancellations in recent days, TSA spokesman Andy Post said.

-From September to October, the number of scheduled available seats departing US airports was up nearly 50% compared to the same timeframe last year.
-That number dropped down to nearly 39% for the Thanksgiving holiday period, according to Airlines for America, a trade association that represents major North American airlines.
+From September to October, the number of scheduled available seats departing US airports was down nearly 50% compared to the same timeframe last year.
+Due to increased demand, that number is only down 39% for the Thanksgiving holiday period, according to Airlines for America, a trade association that represents major North American airlines.

 Still, officials still expect Sunday -- when everyone heads home from their holiday travels -- to be the busiest day of travel since the pandemic began.

-Note: Correction: An earlier version of this story incorrectly described the percentage of available seats departing US airports.
-It is down 50% compared to the same timeframe last year.